-Section 1.455: Section 1.455(b) is proposed to be amended to be consistent with PCT rule 90.4 as it relates to the manner of appointment of agent, attorney or common representative.
+Section 1.455: Section 1.455(b) is amended to be consistent with PCT Rule 90.4 as it relates to the manner of appointment of agent, attorney or common representative.

-Section 1.480: Section 1.480(a) is proposed to be amended to reflect the new time limits in PCT rule 57.3 and 58.2 for submitting the handling and preliminary examination fees.
+Section 1.480: Section 1.480(a) is amended to reflect the new time limits in PCT Rule 57.3 and 58.2 for submitting the handling and preliminary examination fees.

-Section 1.480(d) is proposed to be added, consistent with PCT rule 53.7 (as amended), to provide that the filing of a Demand shall constitute the election of all Contracting States that are designated and bound by chapter II of the Treaty on the international filing date.
+Section 1.480(d) is added, consistent with PCT Rule 53.7 (as amended), to provide that the filing of a Demand shall constitute the election of all Contracting States that are designated and bound by Chapter II of the Treaty on the international filing date.
 Accordingly, it will no longer be necessary to specify in the Demand those States that are elected.

-Section 1.480(e) is proposed to be added to provide that any Demand filed after the expiration of the applicable time limit in PCT rule 54bis.1(a) shall be considered as if it had not been submitted.
-See PCT rule 54bis.1(b) (as amended).
+Section 1.480(e) is added to provide that any Demand filed after the expiration of the applicable time limit in PCT Rule 54bis.1(a) shall be considered as if it had not been submitted.
+See PCT Rule 54bis.1(b) (as amended).

-Section 1.481: Section 1.481(a) is proposed to be amended to provide that the handling fee and preliminary examination fee that are due are those fees in effect on the date of payment of the handling and preliminary examination fees.
-See PCT rules 57.3(d) and 58.1(b).
+Section 1.481: Section 1.481(a) is amended to provide that the handling fee and preliminary examination fee that are due are those fees in effect on the date of payment of the handling and preliminary examination fees.
+See PCT Rules 57.3(d) and 58.1(b).

-Section 1.482: Section 1.482(a)(1) is proposed to be amended to increase the preliminary examination fee charged by the IPEA/US from \$490 to \$600 if the international search fee was paid to the United States Patent and Trademark Office as an ISA (the preliminary examination fee charged by the IPEA/ US if the international search fee was not paid to the United States Patent and Trademark Office as an ISA will remain at \$750).
-This proposed increase is necessary to cover the additional cost associated with conducting the preliminary examination by the IPEA/ US.
-Under the enhanced international search and preliminary examination system, a written opinion will be established by the ISA and sent to applicant.
-As a result of the change to the time limit in PCT Article 22(1), it is no longer necessary, in most cases, to file a Demand in order to delay entry into the national stage to thirty months from the priority date.
-In view of these changes, it is anticipated the majority of applicants filing a Demand under the revised system will no longer be doing so to simply further delay entry into the national stage, but rather will be doing so to obtain a positive "International Preliminary Report on Patentability (Chapter II of the Patent Cooperation Treaty)" by the IPEA.
-As such applicant will need to file one or more amendments under PCT Article 34 in the international application to overcome any negative determinations set forth in the written opinion by the ISA, the Office's costs of examining each international application as the US/IPEA for applicants who file a Demand under the revised system will increase.
+Section 1.482: Section 1.482(a)(1) is amended to increase the preliminary examination fee charged by the IPEA/US from \$490 to \$600 if the international search fee was paid to the United States Patent and Trademark Office as an ISA (the preliminary examination fee charged by the IPEA/US if the international search fee was not paid to the United States Patent and Trademark Office as an ISA will remain at \$750).
+This increase is necessary to cover the additional cost associated with conducting the preliminary examination by the IPEA/US.

-For the same reason, as well as reasons set forth with regard to the increase in the supplemental search fee under § 1.445(a)(3), § 1.482(a)(2) is proposed to be amended to increase the additional preliminary examination fee for examining additional inventions to \$600 (regardless of whether the international search fee was paid to the United States Patent and Trademark Office as an ISA).
+For the same reason, as well as reasons set forth with regard to the increase in the supplemental search fee under § 1.445(a)(3), § 1.482(a)(2) is amended to increase the additional preliminary examination fee for examining additional inventions to \$600 (regardless of whether the international search fee was paid to the United States Patent and Trademark Office as an ISA).

-Section 1.482(b) is proposed to be amended to refer to revised PCT rule 57 as it relates to handling fee requirements.
+Section 1.482(b) is amended to refer to revised PCT Rule 57 as it relates to handling fee requirements.

-Section 1.484: Section 1.484(b) is proposed to be amended to refer to revised PCT rule 69.1 as to when the IPEA/US may start international preliminary examination.
-PCT rule 69.1 was revised to prohibit the IPEA from starting preliminary examination until it is in possession of, inter alia, the written opinion of the ISA.
-PCT rule 69.1 provides for two exceptions to this requirement.
+Section 1.484: Section 1.484(b) is amended to refer to revised PCT Rule 69.1 as to when the IPEA/US may start international preliminary examination.
+PCT Rule 69.1 was revised to prohibit the IPEA from starting preliminary examination until it is in possession of, inter alia, the written opinion of the ISA.
+PCT Rule 69.1 provides for two exceptions to this requirement.
 Both exceptions apply when the IPEA and the ISA for the international application are the same authority.
 The first exception permits the IPEA to start examination at the same time as the international search, subject to certain limitations.
-See PCT rule 69.1(b).
+See PCT Rule 69.1(b).
 The second exception occurs when the ISA considers the conditions under PCT Article 34(2)(c)(i) to (iii) to be fulfilled.
 In such cases, a written opinion by the ISA need not be established.
-See PCT rule 69.1(b)bis.
+See PCT Rule 69.1(b)bis.

-Sections 1.484(e) through (g) are proposed to be redesignated as §§ 1.484(g) through (i), respectively.
-Proposed § 1.484(e) now provides, consistent with PCT rule 66.1bis, that the written opinion of the ISA shall be considered to be the written opinion of the IPEA/US.
+Sections 1.484(e) through (g) are redesignated as §§ 1.484(g) through (i), respectively.
+Section 1.484(e) now provides, consistent with PCT Rule 66.1bis, that the written opinion of the ISA shall be considered to be the written opinion of the IPEA/US.